Law & Order: Special Victims Unit: Syndication

-As of September 2017, the series is rerun on fellow NBCUniversal network USA, as well as local stations Ion Television and MyNetworkTV.
+As of January 2024, the series is rerun on fellow NBCUniversal network USA, as well as on Ion Television and MyNetworkTV stations.
 The series also briefly ran on Syfy in 2006.
 In 2008, Fox obtained rights to air Law & Order: SVU on Fox-owned TV stations, and began doing so in the fall of 2009.

 Reception

 Ratings

 In 2016, a New York Times study of the 50 TV shows with the most Facebook likes found that SVU's popularity was "atypical: generally slightly more popular in rural areas and the South, but largely restricted to the eastern half of the country.
 It is most popular in Albany, N.Y.; least in Colorado and Utah".

 Awards and honors

 Law & Order: Special Victims Unit has received many awards and award nominations.
 Mariska Hargitay has twice been nominated for a Golden Globe Award and won once in 2005.

 The show has been nominated numerous times for the Emmy Award.
-Mariska Hargitay has been nominated for the Outstanding Lead Actress in a Drama Series category 8 years in a row beginning in 2004 and won the Emmy in 2006.
+Mariska Hargitay has been nominated for the Outstanding Lead Actress in a Drama Series category eight years in a row beginning in 2004 and won the Emmy in 2006.
 Christopher Meloni was nominated for the Outstanding Lead Actor in a Drama Series category in 2006.
 Robin Williams was nominated in the Outstanding Guest Actor in a Drama Series in 2008.
 The series was nominated in the category Outstanding Guest Actress in a Drama Series for Jane Alexander and Tracy Pollan in 2000, Martha Plimpton in 2002, Barbara Barrie in 2003, Mare Winningham and Marlee Matlin in 2004, Amanda Plummer and Angela Lansbury in 2005, Marcia Gay Harden and Leslie Caron in 2007, Cynthia Nixon in 2008, Ellen Burstyn, Brenda Blethyn, and Carol Burnett in 2009, and Ann-Margret in 2010.
-The series won the award for Plummer in 2005, Caron in 2007, Nixon in 2008, Burstyn in 2009, and Margret in 2010.
+The series won the award for Plummer in 2005, Caron in 2007, Nixon in 2008, Burstyn in 2009, and Ann-Margret in 2010.